azmifarih/syb-task-1/README.md

             port:
               number: 80
 ```
 cert-manager.io/cluster-issuer use previous metadata name from cluster issuer.
 And then I use weatherapp.muhammadazmifarih.my.id as my hosts.
-And this ingress have backend to the Vue app that I already deployed.
+And this ingress has a backend to the Vue app that I already deployed.
 Please use the following command to apply ingress configuration:
 ```sh
 kubectl apply -f weatherapp-ingress.yaml
 ```